 The Humanities Research Clusters are open to undergraduates and graduate students.
 They provide for an open discussion of current topics in evolving and understudied interdisciplinary fields.
 Each approved research cluster will receive up to $1,000 of annual funding from the university for meetings, materials, and guest speakers.
 Cluster members will also have access to the Humanities Collaboratory, a flexible hybrid learning space on campus.

 Starting a Research Cluster

-- The founder of each cluster should be an undergraduate or graduate JHU student with a humanities focus.
+- The founder of each cluster should be an undergraduate or graduate student at JHU with a humanities focus.

-- Each cluster will need support either from a faculty mentor or directly from the director of undergraduate research, Dr. Natalie Strobach.
+- Each cluster will need support either from a faculty mentor or a member of the URSCA staff.